We invest where pain

 While public and private water/wastewater utilities face significant challenges in a changing climate, Mazarine Climate does not invest in companies who have a primary focus on this market.
 While there are some forward-thinking utilities, many remain bureaucratic and risk-averse, with slow procurement cycles that make it difficult to introduce new solutions.
 Strict regulations, budget constraints, and a preference for proven technologies further delay adoption, making this sector less suitable for Mazarine Climate’s focus.

-Agriculture and aquaculture also face increasing water risks due to climate change, yet farmers and agribusinesses tend to be risk-averse, prioritising proven methods over new technologies.
-While there are some forward-thiniking farmers, tight profit margins and complex supply chains make adoption of innovative technologies slow, as agricultural customers are cautious about unproven solutions that could impact yields or financial stability.
+Agriculture and aquaculture also face increasing hydroclimatic risks due to climate change, yet farmers and agribusinesses tend to be risk-averse, prioritizing proven methods over new technologies.
+While there are some forward-thinking farmers, tight profit margins and complex supply chains make adoption of innovative technologies slow, as agricultural customers are cautious about unproven solutions that could impact yields or financial stability.